The Myers-Briggs Type Indicator is probably the most widely used personality test in the world.

 Why would someone pay this much to administer a flawed test?
 Because once you have that title, you can sell your services as a career coach to both people looking for work and the thousands of major companies — such as McKinsey & Co., General Motors, and a reported 89 of the Fortune 100 — that use the test to separate employees and potential hires into "types" and assign them appropriate training programs and responsibilities.
 Once certified, test administrators become cheerleaders of the Myers-Briggs, ensuring that use of the outdated instrument is continued.

 If private companies want to throw their money away on the Myers-Briggs, that's their prerogative.
 But about 200 federal agencies reportedly waste money on the test too, including the State Department and the CIA.
 The military in particular relies heavily on the Myers-Briggs, and the EPA has given it to about a quarter of its 17,000 employees.

-It's 2014.
+It's 2015.
 Thousands of professional psychologists have evaluated the century-old Myers-Briggs, found it to be inaccurate and arbitrary, and devised better systems for evaluating personality.
-Let's stop using this outdated measure — which has about as much scientific validity as your astrological sign — and move on to something else.
+Let's stop using this outdated test — which has about as much scientific validity as your astrological sign — and move on to something else.

 Correction: This piece previously stated that the military uses the Myers-Briggs for promotions in particular, rather than using it as a general tool.